A2Z Smart Technologies Corp. (NASDAQ:AZ) Short Interest Update

 A2Z Smart Technologies Corp.
-(NASDAQ:AZ – Get Free Report) was the recipient of a large drop in short interest in the month of August.
-As of August 31st, there was short interest totalling 59,900 shares, a drop of 12.8% from the August 15th total of 68,700 shares.
+(NASDAQ:AZ – Get Free Report) was the target of a large decline in short interest in the month of August.
+As of August 31st, there was short interest totalling 59,900 shares, a decline of 12.8% from the August 15th total of 68,700 shares.
+Based on an average daily volume of 116,300 shares, the days-to-cover ratio is presently 0.5 days.
 Approximately 0.2% of the company’s shares are short sold.
-Based on an average daily volume of 116,300 shares, the short-interest ratio is currently 0.5 days.

 A2Z Smart Technologies (NASDAQ:AZ – Get Free Report) last posted its quarterly earnings data on Wednesday, August 14th.
 The company reported ($0.05) EPS for the quarter.
+The business had revenue of $1.54 million for the quarter.
 A2Z Smart Technologies had a negative return on equity of 6,821.36% and a negative net margin of 118.83%.
-The firm had revenue of $1.54 million during the quarter.

 A2Z Smart Technologies Company Profile